Lebourdais/3MAS/README.md

 # 3MAS

-This code is associated with the article "3MAS: A MULTIPURPOSE, MULTILABEL, MULTIDATASET AUDIO SEGMENTATION MODEL"
+This code is associated with the article "3MAS: A MULTITASK, MULTILABEL, MULTIDATASET AUDIO SEGMENTATION MODEL"

 This work has been done during the 2023 JSALT Workshop that took place in Le Mans.